What a Drag! How to Add Pep to Your Boat for High Altitude Performance

 Despite all the helpful information, there's one thing you have to keep in mind: No matter what you do, no matter what boat/motor you buy, no matter how much weight you shed from the boat, you will lose performance at High Altitude.

-I've seen it with supercharged motors as well and it is a hard pill to swallow.
-But by following my advice, advice from local dealers, and tips from your local boating friends, you can minimize the HA effects.
+I've also seen it with supercharged motors, and it's a hard pill to swallow.
+But you can minimize the HA effects by following my advice, advice from local dealers, and tips from your local boating friends.
 Keep this in mind, and you won't be disappointed.

 How to Overcome High Altitude Challenges with Older Carbureted Engines